PissMidas/DragDropAwakeningsOverlay/README.md

-## These steps below are for developers.
+## These steps below are for people who want to build on top of this project, or for people who want to compile the program themselves.
 To compile this program...
 1. Download this repo.
 2. install relevant libraries (and pyinstaller)
 3. go to command terminal and type in pyinstaller --onefile --icon=images/nao_thumbnail.ico --add-data "images;images" --noconsole --name "DragnDropAwakeningsOverlay" main.py

-   use --no console flag for now to be able to see print statements.
+  the above comands uses '--noconsole' flag which disables print statements.

    pyinstaller --onefile --icon=images/nao_thumbnail.ico --add-data "images;images" --name "DragnDropAwakeningsOverlay" main.py
+   the above command does not use '--noconsole'. you can see print statements, which is useful for debugging.

 4. you do not have to compile the program, you can also just run 'python main.py'. but these steps above are for if you want to compile the app.
-5. being able to see the console is useful for debugging.
-I mostly expect developrs to want to be able to see the console.
-6. Once all slots on the gui are filled manually, it outputs 6 text files locally: player0.txt, player1.txt, etc.